 - Know the symptoms of heat exhaustion and heat stroke.
 If you see signs, take immediate action.

-Desai and Shah also encourage you to check on at-risk relatives and friends during heat waves to make sure they are able to stay cool — and to help if needed.
+Also, check on at-risk relatives and friends during heat waves to make sure they are able to stay cool — and to help if needed.
 Especially for people who don’t have air conditioning, the summer heat can quickly make living spaces dangerous.